 Note: The figure shows spread impacts (in basis points and allowing for endogenous cost of equity) for all banks.
-The spread impacts are weighted by banks' relative exposure volumes and assume the revised credit risk SA is introduced with asset-class-level 80% IRBA risk weight floor and that the capital impact is based on the CET1 ratio.
+The spread impacts are weighted by banks' relative exposure volumes and assume the revised credit risk SA is introduced with a bank level 72.5% IRBA risk weight floor and that the capital impact is based on the CET1 ratio.